autogluon/autogluon/docs/api/autogluon.core.rst

    ...     assert i in ['mxnet', 'pytorch']
    ...     reporter(epoch=e, accuracy=0)

-   Create a scheduler and run trials to find best values of the hyperparameters:
+   Create a scheduler and run training trials to search for the best values of the hyperparameters:

    >>> scheduler = ag.scheduler.FIFOScheduler(train_fn,
    ...                                        resource={'num_cpus': 2, 'num_gpus': 0},